informational

 Screening for Covered Call Candidates

 Rather than picking stocks manually, use a screener that filters by delta, IV percentile, DTE, and premium yield.
-CoverEdge's research screener lets you filter the options chain by all of these metrics, plus adds AI-enhanced guidance that evaluates technical signals (RSI, trend) and news sentiment before you commit to a trade.
+The free CoverEdge covered call screener ranks the highest-yielding covered calls across 200+ tickers and refreshes every few minutes during market hours — so you can find setups that match the criteria above without scanning chains by hand.
+Inside CoverEdge, AI-enhanced analysis layers on technical signals (RSI, trend) and news sentiment for you to weigh before you trade.

 What to Avoid